-[para 31] The Applicant received the requested records in December 2014.
+[para 31] The Applicant received the requested records in batches, provided between September 2014 and December 2014.
 In the request for review (dated June 8, 2015) and her initial submission (October 26, 2017), the Applicant states:

 What is the likelihood the applicant will disseminate the contents of the records?
 Obviously, we intend to publish and broadcast this information widely.
 CBC has the largest network in Canada and we expect this information would be distributed nationally.